 DVM Course Information

-The professional curriculum is designed to provide a balanced educational foundation for the varied opportunities available to the veterinary graduate.
-The program is concerned not only with the normal anatomy and physiology of animals, but also with disease processes, clinical diagnosis, and medical management responsibilities which set the veterinary profession apart from other animal, biological, and zoological science professions.
-The goal is to educate veterinarians with a firm foundation of basic biomedical knowledge and with the ability to apply this information in a problem-solving setting in order to provide excellent patient care and to increase scientific knowledge for the benefit of animals, the environment, and human beings.
+Our DVM professional curriculum is designed to provide a balanced educational foundation for the varied opportunities available to the veterinary graduate.
+Our program is concerned not only with the normal anatomy and physiology of animals, but also with disease processes, clinical diagnosis, and medical management responsibilities which set the veterinary profession apart from other animal, biological, and zoological science professions.

-The curriculum is constantly monitored and reviewed by the Curriculum Board of the College.
+The curriculum is constantly monitored and reviewed by the Curriculum Committee of the college.
 It is, therefore, subject to change as needs and circumstances dictate.